giadagabriele/WikiLeaks-Hive/README.md

 # WikiLeaks-Hive
-The CIA Hive Component, Network Security Project - Università della Calabria
+***Network Security Project - Università della Calabria***

+The CIA Hive Component<br>
 Documents source: https://wikileaks.org/vault7/document/#hive .<br>
 Tools code source: https://wikileaks.org//vault8/document/repo_hive/ .

-For the project:
-1) we used GNS3 (download from here if you don't have it https://gns3.com/software/download)<br>
+1. we used GNS3 (download from here if you don't have it https://gns3.com/software/download)
-2)  CentOS6 vdi download <a href="https://www.osboxes.org/centos/">here</a><br>
+2. CentOS6 vdi download <a href="https://www.osboxes.org/centos/">here</a>
-    Raspberry Pi OS download <a href="https://www.raspberrypi.com/software/">here</a><br>
+3. Raspberry Pi OS download <a href="https://www.raspberrypi.com/software/">here</a>
-3) follow <a href="https://github.com/giadagabriele/WikiLeaks-Hive/blob/main/Set%20up%20VMachines.pdf">this</a> brief guide to set up VMs<br>
+4. follow <a href="https://github.com/giadagabriele/WikiLeaks-Hive/blob/main/Set%20up%20VMachines.pdf">this</a> brief guide to set up VMs

-<I>NOTE: we were unable to configure everything due to issues with CentOS versions and missing/deprecated commands.<br>
+**NOTE**: we were unable to configure everything due to issues with CentOS versions and missing/deprecated commands.<br>
 <a href="https://github.com/giadagabriele/WikiLeaks-Hive/blob/main/Hive%20-%20GNS3%20project.docx">Here</a> you can find what we did.</I><br>

 Structure: